Tejaaswini28499/Training-Devops/Linux Commands /Linux basic commands.md

 rm filename
-cp sourcepath destinationpath - copy cp -r sourcepath destinationpath - copy all things in directory cat touch cd / - go to root directory
+cp sourcepath destinationpath - copy cp -r sourcepath destinationpath - copy all things in directory cp -r sourcepath/* destinationpath (will copy all the files inside to new path) cat touch cd / - go to root directory